Eastcoast-Laboratories/kidsmultipaint/dev/PLAY_STORE.md

 ## Vollständige Beschreibung

-multipaint - Discover Music with Heart and Ear
+kidsmultipaint - Discover Music with Heart and Ear

-With multipaint, young children dive into the colorful world of music!
+With kidsmultipaint, young children dive into the colorful world of music!
 In a playful way and with lovingly designed animal characters, they explore pitch, melody, timbre, and rhythm - no prior knowledge needed.
 Musical concepts are experienced intuitively.

-What can your child expect in multipaint?
+What can your child expect in kidsmultipaint?
 - Children recognize pitches by listening and pressing the right animal.
 - Child-friendly activities
 - Listen to familiar children's songs and decide if they sound right or “wrong”